Jyoti Prakash Saha

 • Past Question papers

-The past papers are available at the webpage of HBCSE.
 The links to the past Question papers along with AoPS links are available at this page.

 • For EGMO, the stages are IOQM, RMO, INMO, EGMOTC, EGMOPDC, EGMO (along with certain criteria at the stages).